 Sturdy rod case:

-All St Croix Imperial models come with a rod case that features a carrying handle.
-Fly rods from this series can have 2, 3, or 4 pieces, and assembling and disassembling them is a simple and quick process regardless of how many pieces they have.
+All St. Croix Imperial models have a rod case with a carrying handle.
+Fly rods from this series can have 2, 3, or 4 pieces; assembling and disassembling them is a simple and quick process regardless of how many pieces they have.

 15-year warranty:

-Each model from the Imperial series comes with a 15-year warranty that covers all defects of the product.
-The brand offers multiple warranty programs and you must check if your Imperial fly rod is eligible for them.
+Each model from the Imperial series comes with a 15-year warranty covering all product defects.
+The brand offers multiple warranty programs, and you must check if your Imperial fly rod is eligible for them.

-You must register your fly rod to activate its warranty period, and the brand won’t repair or replace your rod if you failed to register it.
+You must register your fly rod to activate its warranty period, and the brand won’t repair or replace your rod if you fail to register it.

 Features at a glance

-St Croix Imperial fly rods come in a variety of lengths, and you can use them to catch both small and large fish.
-Hence, it is important to know where you’ll be angling and which type of fish you’ll be fishing for before you decide to opt for one model or the other.
+St. Croix Imperial fly rods come in various lengths, and you can use them to catch small and large fish.
+Hence, it is important to know where you’ll be angling and which type of fish you’ll be fishing for before opting for one model.

 These fast-action fly rods offer plenty of power, and you won’t have too much trouble casting flies at 60-foot distances.

-Casting lure or flies with a high degree of precision at 40-feet or 25-feet distances requires a polished set of angling skills, so fly rods from this series aren’t an ideal choice for you if you don’t have a lot of fly fishing experience.
+Casting lures or flies with a high degree of precision at 40- or 25-foot distances requires a polished set of angling skills, so fly rods from this series aren’t an ideal choice if you don’t have much fly fishing experience.

 The length of Imperial® USA Fly Rods spans from 6 to 10 feet, while Salt and Switch rods are 9 or 11 feet long.
 The maximum line weight you can use with Imperial Salt rods is 12wt or 10wt on Imperial® USA fly rods.